kubeflow/website/content/en/docs/components/katib/resume-experiment.md

 ## Modify running experiment

 While experiment is running you are able to change trial count parameters.
-For example, if you want to decrease maximum number of hyperparameters sets that are train parallel.
+For example, if you want to decrease maximum number of hyperparameters sets that are trained parallel.

 You can change only **`parallelTrialCount`**, **`maxTrialCount`** and **`maxFailedTrialCount`** experiment parameters.